jasonbrooks/kubernetes-the-hard-way/docs/05-kubernetes-controller.md

-# Bootstrapping an H/A Kubernetes Control Plane
+# Bootstrapping a Kubernetes Control Plane

 In this lab you will bootstrap a single node Kubernetes controller cluster.
 The following virtual machine will be used: